Dr Guthrie's List D Schools, Edinburgh.

 There was a toilet in the corner of the concrete square.

-I started smoking at the age of eleven because it helped to mask the terrible stench, of that filthy toilet.
+I started smoking at the age of eleven because it helped to mask the terrible stench of that filthy toilet.

 The cubicles had no doors,

-so you had to defecate, in front of everyone.
+So you had to defecate in front of everyone.

 It took me a few days after arriving at Dr Guthrie's Boys' School to realise,

-that I was better off using the upstairs toilet,
+That I was better off using the upstairs toilet,

-because it was so embarrassing to defecate in front of everyone.
+Because it was so embarrassing to defecate in front of everyone.

 I only used the outside toilets when I was desperate.

-The toilet paper felt and looked like shiny tracing paper
+The toilet paper felt and looked like shiny tracing paper.

-and was the cheapest I'd ever seen or used.
+And was the cheapest I'd ever seen or used.

 _________________________________________________________________________

-We would occasionally attend the woodwork class.
+We would occasionally attend woodwork class.

 The instructor was a decent man who never mistreated me.